Account Takeover Risk Assessment: How It Works and Best Practices

 How to Assess Your Company’s Risk of ATO Fraud

 The criteria to assess your company’s risk of corporate account takeover fraud varies from business to business and country to country, but there are corporate regulations in place that ensure some consistency in the best practices.

 For example, business decision-makers can assess their organization’s fitness to prevent ATO fraud by determining the extent to which the business follows acceptable use policies (AUPs) and implementing security awareness training.
 It is also worth gauging which user accounts would be higher risk if breached, and what the attacker would be able to do if they succeeded, so you can strategically implement defenses at specific touchpoints.

 Employees should be asked to sign up-to-date AUPs regularly because such policies set out the guidelines needed to ensure that an organization’s computers and its networks are used safely and securely by staff.

-On top of this, awareness training helps staff to be more vigilant in their use of company equipment by educating them on such ATO risks as leaving passwords on paper or remaining signed into unoccupied computers.
+On top of this, risk management software & awareness training helps staff to be more vigilant in their use of company equipment by educating them on such ATO risks as leaving passwords on paper or remaining signed into unoccupied computers.

 Computer System Security ATO Risk Scenarios

 Computer system security risks in the context of ATO fraud are numerous but there are two key factors that allow them to persist: human error, which leads potential ATO victims to let their guard down to fraudsters; and cyber-attacks, wherein malicious actors use tricks online to exploit potential ATO fraud victims – even despite their best efforts to be safe online.